The Combinatorial Brain Surgeon: Pruning Weights That Cancel One Another in Neural Networks: A Greedy Randomized Constructive Algorithm for Pruning Selection

 \section{A Greedy Randomized Constructive Algorithm for Pruning Selection}

-As a typically local convergent method, the success of local search depends on the quality of the initial solution.
-We know that magnitude-based pruning can be rather effective, although not always perfect, as such an initial step.
-Hence, we consider how to leverage the guidance of magnitude-based pruning with the tricks of old-school optimizers.
+The success of local search typically depends on the quality of the initial solution.
+Since magnitude-based pruning can be rather effective as a stating point, even if not always perfect, we consider how to leverage its guidance while applying the diversification tricks of old-school optimizers.

 In particular, we propose a constructive heuristic algorithm along the lines of semi-greedy methods~ \citep{hart1987semigreedy,feo1989setcovering,feo1995grasp}.
 These methods rely on a metric for identifying elements that are generally associated with good solutions.
-In our case, we know that selecting the weights with the smallest absolute value tends to produce good pruned models.
-Nevertheless, some randomness is introduced in the actual selection of elements, by which we may not necessarily always obtain a solution with the top-ranked elements for the chosen metric.
-By repeating this procedure a sufficient number of times, we are able to sample several solutions that closely follow the metric rather than a single solution that follows it rather strictly.
+In our case, we know that selecting the weights with the smallest absolute value tends to be effective.
+In addition, some randomness is introduced in the actual selection of elements by semi-greedy methods, by which we may not necessarily always obtain a solution with the top-ranked elements for the chosen metric.
+By repeating the construction a sufficient number of times, we sample several solutions that closely follow the metric rather than obtain one solution that follows it rather strictly.

 \cref{alg:constructive} describes our constructive method.
 The outer loop from Line~\ref{lin:outer_for_begin} to Line~\ref{lin:inner_for_begin} produces $S$ selections of weights to prune, among which the one with smallest sample loss is chosen.
 The inner loop from Line~\ref{lin:inner_for_end} to Line~\ref{lin:outer_for_end} iteratively partitions the weights of the neural network into $B$ buckets of roughly the same size, and in which of those we select the same proportion of weights to be pruned.
 The partitioning step introduces randomness to the weight selection while still making the weights with smallest absolute value more likely to be pruned.
 This construction is highly parallelizable because the processing of each bucket can be done by a separate unit, hence favoring the use of modern GPUs.